Mostafa1Jamal1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories > an executable file that counts the number of directories and sub-directories in the current directory.
 - The current and parent directories should not be taken into account
 - Hidden directories should be counted

+12-newest_files > an executable file that displays the 10 newest files in the current directory.